 Because of these vulnerabilities, business owners should never use free email services for their commercial operations.
 The risk of a breach (not to mention the potential consequences of clients and partners receiving spam from your account) is just too high.

-In addition, use of such free services projects an unprofessional image to clients and potential clients.
+In addition, the use of such free services projects an unprofessional image to clients and potential clients.
 You want an email address that uses the name of your business in the domain field (i.e., the characters that appear after the “@” symbol and before the “.com” suffix).

 Registering a domain name for your business and hosting your company’s email on it is relatively inexpensive, and well worth it in terms of both security and peace of mind.